otrv4/otrv4/otrv4.md

     DH ratchet) or a hash of the previuos brace_key: 'KDF_1(brace_key)' 'mac_keys_to_reveal': the MAC keys to be revealed in the first data message sent of the next ratchet.
-  'skipped_MKenc': Dictionary of skipped-over message keys, indexed by their_ecdh, their_dh and message number.
-Raises an exception if too many elements are stored.
+  'skipped_MKenc': Dictionary of stored skipped-over message keys, indexed by
+    their_ecdh, their_dh, the racthet id (i) and the message number (j).
+    Errors if too many elements are stored.
   'MAX_SKIP' a constant that specifies the maximum number of message keys
-    that can be skipped.
+    that can be skipped in a ratchet.
 It should be set by the implementer.
 Take into account that it should be set high enough to tolerate routine lost or delayed messages, but low enough that a malicious sender can't trigger excessive recipient computation.
 ```